Nikon D3300 vs Pentax KP

 |7.||Nikon D3400||Y||mono / mono||-||-||mini||2.0||-||-||Y|

 |9.||Nikon D7200||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 It is notable that the KP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3300 does not provide wifi capability.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the D3300 and the KP have been discontinued, but can regularly be found used on ebay.
+The D3300 was replaced by the Nikon D3400, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Nikon D3300 or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.